isomerpages/isomerpages-govtech/media/technews/_posts/2022-03-03-blood-flesh-and-3d-printing.md

 ## I’m intrigued, how do I get started?

-Three National Library branches have 3D printing machines that the public can use.
-Housed in the [MakeIt spaces](https://www.imda.gov.sg/programme-listing/Pixel-Labs) on the premises of those libraries, the printers are part of dedicated spaces with equipment for people to try out digital and traditional fabrication.
+Three regional libraries have 3D printing machines that the public can use.
+Housed in the MakeIT spaces on the premises of those libraries, the printers are part of dedicated spaces with equipment for people to try out digital and traditional fabrication.

-Only people who have attended one of the [3D Starter Sessions](https://www.eventbrite.com/c/makeit-library-makerspace-old-ccbwcbxm--qlNsjO8ELfpS/) will be allowed to reserve and use the 3D printers at MakeIt.
+Only people who have attended one of the [3D Starter Sessions](https://www.eventbrite.com/c/makeit-library-makerspace-old-ccbwcbxm--qlNsjO8ELfpS/) will be allowed to reserve and use the 3D printers at MakeIT.
 The three-hour lesson will teach you how to search for 3D designs and how to safely use the 3D printers at MakeIt.

 If you would like even more training, there are a number of SkillsFuture-approved courses such as a two-day course run by [Temasek Polytechnic.](https://www.tp.edu.sg/schools-and-courses/adult-learners/all-courses/skillsfuture-series/basic-computer-aided-design-cad-3d-modelling-and-3d-printing.html)